laughingman7743/PyAthenaJDBC/README.rst

 Specify the Query Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to specify where athena stores the `txt` and `txt.metadata` files containing the result of each query, you can specify it as follows:
+If you want to specify where athena stores the `txt`/`cxv` and `txt.metadata`/`csv.metadata` files containing the result of each query, you can specify it as follows:

 .. code:: python